TimAstier/kewenlab-client/README.md

 # Kewen-lab-client
 The application is built with react and redux.
-It is based on the [create-react-app](https://github.com/facebookincubator/create-react-app) repository (after $ npm run eject).
+It is based on the [create-react-app](https://github.com/facebookincubator/create-react-app).

 ## Development
 ```